-Two new HRA plan types are available this year: Individual Coverage HRA (ICHRA) and Excepted Benefit HRA (EBHRA).
+Two new HRA plan types are available: Individual Coverage HRA (ICHRA) and Excepted Benefit HRA (EBHRA).

 On June 13, 2019, the Treasury, Department of Licensing (DOL), and Department of Health and Human Services (HHS) released final HRA plan regulations (ICHRA and EBHRA) that are effective for plan years beginning on or after January 1, 2020.

 These regulations create two new HRA plan types:

 - Individual Coverage HRA (ICHRA)–can integrate with individual medical insurance (or Medicare)